noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - apply roles down to the task level for granular positions
   - assign resourced policies with appropriate permissions to each role
+- common roles
+  - ecsServiceRole: enables ECS to (de)register container instances from a load balancer whenever tasks are placed on them

 ### secrets manager